London Stocks Hit Record As 2026 Kicks Off With Global Gains

 "The FTSE 100 hit the 10,000 jackpot level immediately after rounding off a tremendous year for UK shares," noted Dan Coatsworth, head of markets at AJ Bell trading group.

-The index climbed more than 21 percent in 2025, the biggest gain for 16 years, helped in large part by cuts to British interest rates alongside reductions to borrowing costs by the US Federal Reserve as global inflation retreated.
+The index climbed more than 21 per cent in 2025, the biggest rise for 16 years, helped in large part by cuts to British interest rates alongside reductions to borrowing costs by the US Federal Reserve as global inflation largely retreated.

-Paris and Frankfurt edged higher in late morning deals Friday after Hong Kong led Asian gains, closing up 2.8 percent.
+Paris and Frankfurt also rose on Friday after Hong Kong led Asian gains, closing up 2.8 per cent.

-Overall in 2025, Hong Kong jumped 28 percent, Tokyo won 26 percent and Seoul soared 75 percent.

-Wall Street's S&P added 16.4 percent last year and the tech-rich Nasdaq 20.4 percent, with the dollar weakening on US rate cuts and President Donald Trump's war on tariffs.

-AI chip juggernaut Nvidia became the world's first $5 trillion company in late 2025 as its market value soared on Wall Street.

-The surge in the tech sector on vast amounts of cash pumped into artificial intelligence helped push stock markets to record highs last year, but concerns that valuations of AI stocks are too high gnawed at investors late in 2025.
+Wall Street's major indices mostly closed higher, with the broad-based S&P 500 up 0.2 per cent and the Dow adding 0.7 per cent.

+"AI-related names have been at the forefront of today's strength in international markets, drawing support from news that Baidu's chip unit filed for an IPO in Hong Kong," said Briefing analyst Patrick O'Hare.

-In Asia on Friday, chip designer Biren Technologies soared as much as 119 percent in the exchange's first listing of the year.
+Also on Friday on the Hong Kong stock exchange, shares in Chinese chip designer Biren Technology soared as much as 119 percent in the exchange's first listing of the year.

 It closed at HK$34.46, off its intra-day high of HK$42.88 but well up on its offer price of HK$19.60.